-I’m Head of Collections at a wonderful Cathedral, home to medieval manuscripts, early printed books, archives, and a museum.
+I’m Head of Library and Collections at a wonderful Cathedral, home to medieval manuscripts, early printed books, archives, and a museum.
 Previously I managed Special Collections at a 1960s technical university, with particularly important modern archives.
-I’ve actively contributed to heritage professions, learning from others and sharing my own experiences as honestly as I can.
+I’ve actively contributed to heritage professions, learning from others and sharing my own experiences as honestly as I can, over a library career dating back to the late 1980s.

 The first edition of the Handbook grew out of my old blog, “Collections in a Cold Climate”, reflecting on the challenges then facing us in Special Collections: